 One can indulge in their signature toiletries created exclusively for the Taj by Forest Essentials.

-Every cottage is an epitome of a Room with a view, with large bay windows that offer splendid views either of the forests or fields or mountains or a combination of them all.
+Every cottage is an quintessential Room with a view, with large bay windows that offer splendid views either of the forests or fields or mountains or a combination of them all.

 The Deluxe cottages are spread over 1000 sq ft and have an additional fire place area and day bed seating apart from the amenities of the Superior cottages.